symphonyoss/ContainerJS/packages/api-browser/README.md

-# Symphony API for Browsers
+# ContainerJS API for Browsers

-This project provides an implementation of the Symphony Desktop Wrapper API Specification for Browsers
+This project provides an implementation of ContainerJS which follows the Symphony Desktop Wrapper API Specification for Browsers

 ## Usage